Skip to main content

 Gaming performance will be much improved, too.
 Frame rates and efficiency will be far higher with Lunar Lake, making it great for casual gaming laptops.

 This is all based on Intel releases, and some slightly ague charts and graphics, so keep your skeptic’s hat on for now until we get our hands on these chips ourselves.
-But the performance promises are tantalizing indeed and raise some real questions about how well AMD’s mobile Zen 5 offerings will respond.
+But the performance promises are tantalizing indeed and raise some real questions about how well AMD’s Ryzen AI 300 processors will be able to hold up — read our Zenbook S 16 review to see those chips in action.

 It’s still all to play for

 For a CPU design that Intel claims will launch before the end of 2024, we still don’t have much beyond promises.
 They’re strong promises, but promises nonetheless.
-We need models, we need dates, we need prices.
-Only then can we really start to judge just how excited we should be for Lunar Lake.
+Thankfully, it shouldn’t be long before we have Lunar Lake CPUs in hand, allowing us to see if Intel’s promises hold any weight.

 Topics